bmokase3093/alx-higher_level_programming/0x05-python-exceptions/README.md

 Write a function that prints an integer.
 Write a function that executes a function safely.
 Write a function that executes a function safely.
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode: